-My name is Kate Lindsay and I work is in the area of digital education and learning design.
+My name is Kate Lindsay and I work is in the field of digital education and learning design.

-I currently work at the University College of Estate Management transforming the design and delivery of our online programmes.
-Before that I was the Head of Technology Enhanced Learning at the University of Oxford where I had responsibility for the University’s core learning and teaching platforms and managed a team of experts who support faculty and course teams to design rich online and blended learning experiences.
-I have worked on digital education strategy, learning technology consultancy, staff digital fluencies, curriculum design, and IT innovation programmes.
+I currently work at the University College of Estate Management as Head of Digital Education, leading the transformation of our fully-online programmes.
+Before that I was the Head of Technology Enhanced Learning at the University of Oxford where I had responsibility for the University’s core learning and teaching platforms and managed a team of experts who support faculty and course teams to design rich blended learning experiences.
+I have extensive experience working on teaching, learning and assessment strategy, digital education strategy, learning design consultancy, staff digital fluencies, curriculum design, and IT innovation programmes.

 My best known/used work is probably the Oxford Community Collection Model, which combines online crowdsourcing and targeted engagement to co-create digital collections for research, teaching and learning – all released under Creative Commons.
 This model has been used around the world to make collections ranging First World War memories to Anglo-Saxon teaching resources.
 You can read more about it here: http://projects.oucs.ox.ac.uk/runcoco/.

-I enjoy innovating with social media, and have helped others to design their own innovative practices.
-In this area I was awarded the UCISA Amber Miro Memorial Award, and voted one of the 50 most influential UK higher education professionals on social media.
+I enjoy innovating with social media, and have helped others to design their own innovative practices including student twitter conferences, crowdsourcing OER and real-time tweeting of history, In this area I was awarded the UCISA Amber Miro Memorial Award, and voted one of the 50 most influential UK higher education professionals on social media.
 You can find me tweeting as @KTDigital.

 I have occasionally written things that have been published.